 4. Mature Student Requirements

-Applicants who do not meet the education prerequisites for this program, are 21 years of age or older, and have been out of school for at least three years may be considered on an individual basis under the Mature Student Requirements; for more information regarding the Mature Student Requirements please refer to
+Applicants who do not meet the education prerequisites for this program, must be at least 19 years at the time of application and out of school for at least one year may be considered on an individual basis under the Mature Student Requirements; for more information regarding the Mature Student Requirements please refer to Procedure AC-102-PR Admission

 Students meeting academic entrance requirements are accepted on a first come, first served basis.
 Before final acceptance is granted, additional documentation must be submitted; see the Additional Information for Health Sciences Applicants section of the calendar or under the Admissions Regulations section of our website for details.